‘It’s the height of hypocrisy’: After Texas Gov. Greg Abbott contracts covid-19, Democrats ramp up calls for mask mandates

 As of Tuesday, the seven-day average of new cases in Texas was 15,554, and the seven-day average of new deaths was 92.
 Covid-related hospitalizations rose more than 20 percent in the past week in Texas.

-George Williams, an ICU physician at UTHealth Houston and Lyndon B. Johnson Hospital, said on CNN Wednesday afternoon that conditions in the intensive care unit are “like a war zone.”
+George Williams, an ICU physician at UTHealth Houston and Lyndon B. Johnson Hospital, said on CNN on Wednesday afternoon that conditions in the intensive care unit are “like a war zone.”

 The delta variant has caused patients to get sicker much more quickly than previously, Williams said.
 But he declined to speculate as to whether Abbott may have a change of heart on masks similar to the turnaround former New Jersey governor Chris Christie (R) made after contracting covid-19 last year.